 Oakland, CA 94612 Oakland, CA 94607

 Copies of the IS/MND also are available for review at the BART offices at 300 Lakeside Drive, 21st Floor, Oakland.
-Please email TOF@bart.gov or call (510) 464-6090 to make an appointment or provide information on how you may be contacted if you would like a copy of the document mailed to you.
+Please email TOF@bart.gov or call (510) 464-6090 to make an appointment or provide information on how you may be contacted if you would like a copy.

 Comments on the Draft Initial Study/Mitigated Negative Declaration

 The comment period is on the Draft IS/MND is now closed.
 All comments made during the public comment period are addressed in the Final IS/MND, which will be considered by the BART Board of Directors for adoption.

 FTA Title VI Circular 4702.1B Title VI Requirements and Guidelines for Federal Transit Administration Recipients requires that federal funding recipients complete a siting analysis during the planning stages with regard to where a project is located.
 This Analysis ensures that the location of the proposed Transit Operations Facility is selected without regard to race, color, or national origin.
 The report was approved by the BART Board of Directors on June 22, 2017.
 You can download the report here.

 For questions, please contact Hannah Lindelof at email@example.com.

 If you need language assistance services, please call 510-464-6752.

 Si necesita servicios de asistencia de idiomas, llame al 510-464-6752.